JaberQezelbash/JaberQezelbash.github.io/_pages/about.md

 ---

-I am a third-year Ph.D. student at the Department of Industrial & Systems Engineering, University of Florida.
-I am pursuing my current studies under the supervision of Dr. K. Hicklin.
-My research mainly focuses on Machine Learning and Optimization with applications in healthcare.
+Jaber is a Ph.D. student in the Department of Industrial & Systems Engineering at the University of Florida, pursuing his current studies under the supervision of Dr. *K. Hicklin*.
+His research primarily focuses on Machine Learning and Optimization, particularly in healthcare applications.
+Currently, he is developing Machine Learning-based Medical Imaging models for Biomedical Informatics.

-Before starting my PhD, I worked as a part-time Healthcare Data Scientist for 4 years.
-During the same time, I was also a Lecturer at my bachelor's university.
+Prior to beginning his Ph.D. studies, Jaber gained four years of experience as a part-time Healthcare Data Scientist.
+Concurrently, he served as an Instructor at his undergraduate institution.

 Latest
 ------